PeterTillema/TI-Basic-IntelliJ-plugin/README.md

 ## Known issues
  - Allow chained DelVar with custom list names
  - Typing a "]" after typing the start of a matrix name first (i.e. "[A") inserts another right bracket.
+ - Allow references from/to custom list names without the |L prefix

 ## Todo
  - Extend inspections to be more advanced and more complete